blgzm18-collab/Focus.js/README.md

 - Solid mask regions

 ### **v0.3 — Interactive Editor**

 - Click‑and‑drag region selection

 - Resize handles

 - Region list + editing

 ### **v0.4 — Video Frame Redaction**

 - Seek to timestamp

 - Redact single frames

 - Export as image

 ### **v1.0 — Full Video Redaction**
 - Timeline regions

 - Frame‑by‑frame processing

 ---

 ## 🔍 Video Export (Optional Integration)

-focus.js does not include video encoding or export by default.
+focus.js does not include a built‑in video exporter.
-Instead, it provides a clean canvas-based redaction layer that can be attached to external encoders.
+Instead, it provides a canvas‑based redaction layer that you can attach to any encoding pipeline you prefer.

+<b>This means:</b>

+- focus.js handles the redaction

+- you (or other developers) handle the export

-If you want to export redacted videos, you can integrate tools like:
+<b>If you want to export redacted videos, you can integrate tools like:</b>

-- ffmpeg.wasm (github.com in Bing) — full video encoding in the browser
+- ffmpeg.wasm — full video encoding directly in the browser

-- MediaRecorder API (developer.mozilla.org in Bing) — record canvas output as WebM
+- MediaRecorder API — record the redacted canvas stream as WebM

-- Custom pipelines using canvas frame capture
+- Custom pipelines — capture frames and encode them however you like

-This keeps focus.js lightweight and modular — you handle redaction, they handle export.
+This design keeps focus.js lightweight, modular, and privacy‑first.
+You stay in control of how the final video is encoded, stored, or shared.

 ---

 ## 🤝 Contributing

-Contributions are welcome!
-Open an issue, submit a PR, or share ideas for new features.
+Contributions are always welcome — whether you're fixing a bug, improving documentation, or adding new features.

+<b>How to Contribute</b>

+- Fork the repository

+- Create a new branch for your feature or fix

+- Commit your changes with clear messages

+- Open a pull request describing what you changed and why

+<b>Contribution Guidelines</b>

+- Keep code clean, readable, and modular

+- Follow the project's privacy‑first philosophy

+- Be respectful and constructive in discussions

+- Make sure your changes don’t break existing functionality

+- Include the MIT license header in new files when appropriate

+If you're unsure where to start, check the Issues tab for tasks labeled good first issue or help wanted.

 ---